4 Ways To Measure Sales Targets In Salesforce

 Like others, you may even have searched in vain for the Targets tab.
 (If you're still looking, stop now; it doesn't exist).

-If not, skip the webinar recording, and jump to the next section
+If not, skip the webinar recording and jump to the next section.

 Play Video

-What do we mean by Sales Target?
+What is a Sales Target?

-I mainly use the word ‘target’ in this article.
+I mainly use the word 'target' in this article.
+In your business, you might prefer 'quota.'

 1. Historic sales targets

-Historical sales targets are in the past.
-For example, last month, last quarter, last year.
+Historical sales targets are in the past—for example, last month, last quarter, last year.

 Next, we need to know about current-period targets.